 Subject: Job Posting #18016: Director of Counseling

-The Family Institute (TFI) at Northwestern University, a leading behavioral health system that integrates clinical service, education, and research.
-TFI has openings for marital and couple therapists who can work with a range of relationship issues/concerns including:
+The Family Institute (TFI) at Northwestern University, a leading behavioral health system that integrates clinical service, education, and research, has openings for staff psychotherapists who practice:

-We are seeking Doctoral-level clinicians and/or Master’s level clinicians to join our esteemed clinical service team.
-Clinicians who demonstrate cultural humility, passion for the work we do, and commitment to delivering scientifically informed treatment, will be the best fit for our organization.
+We are seeking Doctoral-level clinicians and /or Master’s level clinicians to join our esteemed clinical service team.
+Clinicians who demonstrate cultural humility, passion for the work we do, and commitment to delivering scientifically informed treatment, will be the best fit for our organization going forward.
 Applicants must be licensed, or nearly licensed, in Illinois as a counselor, social worker, psychologist, or family therapist.

 Opportunities are currently available at our TFI offices in Northbrook and downtown Chicago.
 All interested candidates must be willing to work evenings and on Saturday.